3.2.2.4. Build Red Pitaya ecosystem

 settings.sh

 3. Prepare a download cache for various source tarballs.
-This is an optional step which will speedup the build process by avoiding downloads for all but the first build.
+This is an optional step that will speed up the build process by avoiding downloads for all but the first build.
 There is a default cache path defined in the settings.sh script, you can edit it and avoid a rebuild the next time.

 mkdir -p dl